 Speech And Language Development Activities For Children With Down Syndrome

 Recently I posted this video of Aarshia on my Facebook Page, rehearsing for a short speech which she had to present in her class the next day.
-To my pleasant surprise it was received quite well by all my fellow parents.
+To my pleasant surprise, it was received quite well by all my fellow parents.
 They didn’t just appreciate Aarshia’s attempt but also appreciated her clarity of speech, which was a major area of concern for us till about 6-8 months ago.

 Speech: The Most Delayed Milestone

-Speech, just like of many other children, was Aarshia’s most delayed milestone.
+Speech, just like that of many other children, was Aarshia’s most delayed milestone.
 And while I feel that there is still a long way to go, I also take pride in the fact that we’ve covered an equally long distance.
 She always had communication, but not a clear speech.
 Even till last year around the same time, I was trying hard by speaking to her incessantly, describing things and all the other usual things but they just weren’t helping her much.
-As a mother and also an educator, I knew how critical it was for our children to have clarity of speech because in absence of that, they are disconnected from the society, the school, their peer group and people in general.
+As a mother and also an educator, I knew how critical it was for our children to have clarity of speech because in the absence of that, they are disconnected from society, the school, their peer group and people in general.
 A clear speech ensures better communication thus paving the way for better acceptance everywhere.

 This was the reason why I was so concerned for Aarshia to be able to communicate effectively yet felt helpless.
-We had tried speech therapy on and off a few times in the past but didn’t stick to it because one, at that time her OT and play school seemed more important and at other times, because she and I, didn’t have any energy left to accommodate an extra therapy in our lives.
+We had tried speech therapy on and off a few times in the past but didn’t stick to it because, at that time her OT and play school seemed more important and at other times, because she and I, didn’t have any energy left to accommodate an extra therapy in our lives.

-Last year, while observing her trying hard to make her friends understand what she was saying, I realised that I was missing the boat and ‘doing it casually at home’ approach wasn’t working for us, so I decided to put all my energy, time and mind space to first work on this goal and then on anything else.
+Last year, while observing her trying hard to make her friends understand what she was saying, I realised that I was missing the boat and the ‘doing it casually at home’ approach wasn’t working for us, so I decided to put all my energy, time and mind space to first work on this goal and then on anything else.

 First Step: Recognise The Gap

-The first thing I did was to start observing her and making a note of all the letters, blends and commonly used everyday words that she was struggling with, means the words she could say but not clearly.
+The first thing I did was to start observing her and making a note of all the letters, blends and commonly used everyday words that she was struggling with, which meant the words she could say but not clearly.
 Then, I divided them into two further categories; letters she can speak clearly but is inconsistent with their usage and letters she can’t say at all!

 Once I had a list of the letters and words which needed to be worked on, I noticed a pattern on why she was not able to say certain words.
-This knowledge was made easier by ‘Hindi’ varnmala, which is equivalent to english alphabet, the only difference is we have many more sounds than that.
+This knowledge was made easier by ‘Hindi’ varnmala, which is equivalent to English alphabet, the only difference is we have many more sounds than that.

 The Plan Of Action